 Investing in dividend stocks is known as a great income strategy, but the ins and outs tell a different story.
-Dividend payments are paid out from companies to shareholders, usually as a ‘thank you’ for investing, when a company has been profitable.
-The money for the payout is taken from the capital, so you see a loss in the share price when the dividend is paid out.
-So in a sense, the investor isn’t actually making anything.
+Companies reward their shareholders for investing in them by depositing dividends into accounts as a sign of gratitude when the company has earned profits.
+The capital is the source of funds for payout payments so you see a loss in the share price. the investor isn’t actually making anything.
 They may be taking some cash, but the value of their shares in the company drop by an equal amount.
 Using the power of options, we can generate real cash flow in the stock market – a skill Andrew Baxter and his team at Australian Investment Education can help you learn.

 Should We Blindly Trust the Pros?

 Too many people fall into the trap of thinking “this is all too difficult, I just want to give my money to a pro to handle”.
 The reality, however, is that the pros don’t always get it right.
-Host Andrew Baxter points out that 80% of Australian fund managers underperformed the market over a 5 year period.
-We may put this down to bad luck or carelessness, but we must remember that you are the one who cares most about your money and therefore you will look after it better than anyone, it is just vital that you are educated and informed before doing so.
+Host Andrew Baxter points out that 80% of Australian fund managers underperformed the financial market over a 5 year period.
+We may put this down to bad luck or carelessness.
+But we must remember that you are the one who cares most about your money.
+With the right knowledge, you can better care for it than anyone else.
+Make sure to brush up on your education and stay informed!
 Invest in yourself, trust your knowledge of the market and use the great tools at your disposal to make your money grow.